pablovin/ChefsHatGYM/docs/source/03_environment.rst

      - The index o the player that declared pizza.
    * - Finished_Players
      - list
-     - Dictionary containing {player:bool_finished} indicating if each player finished the match or not.
+     - List indicating if each player finished the match or not.
    * - Cards_Per_Player
      - list
-     - Dictionary containing {player:cards_number} the amount of cards each player has at hand after the action was done.
+     - list with the amount of cards each player has at hand after the action was done.
+   * - Last_action_Per_Player
+     - list
+     - list with the last action each player did.
    * - Next_Player
      - int
      - the next player to play.